krs00/TravelApi.Solution/README.md

-// THIS IS FOR APPSETTINGS
+// THIS IS FOR appsettings.json

 {
   "Logging": {